Prepare your website for Black Friday! (2023 Edition)

 To promote trust, you need SSL ; it's that simple.

-Google Chrome made a big move this year.
+Google Chrome made a big move in recent times.
 You may have noticed that some websites are now displayed as ‘not secure’ in the domain address bar.

 The notification happens when a website does not have an SSL certificate.
 These certificates add a layer of security to a site by encrypting information between visitors and the website.
 You will know which sites are secure as they will have https in their address bar (the ‘s’ means the website is secured by SSL).

 You can find out if your site is mobile responsive/friendly by using Google’s Mobile Friendly Test tool.
 Just enter your domain and it will let you know if you are mobile ready or if you fall short.
 It will even provide solutions which you can pass on to your web designer.

-We're confident that if you follow these guidelines, you'll be well on your way to offering visitors a much better online shopping experience, all while gaining more traffic and sales during one of the busiest periods of the year for most businesses.
+We're confident that if you follow these guidelines, you'll be well on your way to offering visitors a much better online shopping experience, all while gaining more traffic and sales during one of the busiest periods of the year.
 Got a tip that you think we've overlooked?
 Share it with us in the comments below!

 Also on the WHC Blog